inlets/inlets.dev/blog/_posts/2024-02-05-access-all-your-ssh-servers-with-sshmux.md

 Just update TUNNEL_IP to the IP address of the exit server VM.

-Now you can use the `nuc.inlets` and `rpi.inlets` hostnames to connect to your servers.
+Now you can use the `nuc.inlets` and `rpi.inlets` aliases to connect to your servers just like if you were addressing them on your home network as `nuc` and `rpi`.

 ```bash
 ssh nuc.inlets "uname -a && uptime"